 - The difference between the salary of a partner and an employee is 150000 dollars.

-- The permanent employee makes 100000 dollars more per year on average than the partnership track position during the term of the partnership track.
+- A permanent employee makes 100000 dollars more per year on average than the partnership track position during the partnership track term.

-Theoretically, the difference in salary can go to student loan payments if you are in a permanently employed position at the beginning.
-So, after taxes, you will have say 66000 dollars (100000 dollars *0.66) per year or about 200000 dollars (66000 dollars x 3 years) more principal paid toward the student loans at the end of three years.
-Given that the interest rate on the loan and that the money you will make after you pay the loan is 6 percent, over the course of a 30 year career that same amount is equivalent to saving 200000 *1.06^30 or approximately 1.15 million dollars.
+Theoretically, the salary difference can go to student loan payments if you are in a permanently employed position at the beginning.
+So, after taxes, you will have 66,000 dollars (100,000 dollars *0.66) per year or about 200,000 dollars (66,000 dollars x 3 years) more principal paid toward the student loans at the end of three years.
+Given that the loan’s interest rate and that the money you will make after you pay the loan is 6 percent, for a 30-year career, that same amount is equivalent to saving 200000 *1.06^30 or approximately 1.15 million dollars.

-On the other hand, if you decide to take the partnership track, you lost out on the 1.15 million dollars that you would have made if you were an employee.
-But, how much more in the end will you make to compensate for those years of “sweat equity”?
-So, let’s take the difference in salary between a partner and a non-partner take the taxes out on a yearly basis.
-That number would be (150000 dollars* 66 percent) or 100000 dollars.
+On the other hand, if you decide to take the partnership track, you lost out on the 1.15 million dollars you would have made if you were an employee.
+But, how much more, in the end, will you make to compensate for those years of “sweat equity”?
+So, let’s subtract the salary difference between a partner and a non-partner and take the taxes out every year.
+That number would be (150,000 dollars* 66 percent) or 100,000 dollars.
 Let’s take that 100000 dollars and multiply it by the number of years worked.
-That number would be 100000 dollars *27 years (30 years of working minus 3 years of making less than an employee) or 2.7 million dollars.
+That number would be 100,000 dollars *27 years (30 years of working minus three years of making less than an employee) or 2.7 million dollars.
 This number does not even include interest!!
 In this case, it would certainly make financial sense for the applicant to take a partnership track position.

-The bottom line is that you need to perform the calculations for yourself.
-But, it may make financial sense to take the partnership track position even though the initial salary is less than the permanent employee.
+The bottom line: you need to perform the calculations for yourself.
+It may make financial sense to take the partnership track position even though the initial salary is less than the permanent employee.

-The decision to become a partner in a practice vs a permanent employee may not be simple due to the personality of the applicant, job related factors, and monetary considerations.
-If you are thinking about the partnership route, make sure to know your role and get as much information/specifcs as you can so can make the leap.
-Partnership is a long term decision, just like a marriage.
+The decision to become a partner vs. a permanent employee may not be simple due to the applicant’s personality, job-related factors, and monetary considerations.
+If you are thinking about the partnership route, make sure to know your role and get as much information/specifics as possible so you can leap.
+A partnership is a long-term decision, just like a marriage.
 Know what you are getting into!!!!

 Please leave in comments below.
-Would love to hear from you!!!
+I would love to hear from you!!!